The key steps required to get up and running with ROC Mining are

 Scanning Diamonds

-If you are happy with the mineral you have found, which is ideally Hadanite too, land the Cutty and drive out the ROC,
+If you are happy with the mineral you have found, which is ideally Hadanite too, land the Cutty and drive out in the ROC.

 Mining